adel-movahedian/Deep-Learning-Assignments/README.md

 # Deep-Learning-Assignments
-In this repository all the assignment and side projects of my Deep Learning course is available.
+In this repository all the assignments and side projects of my Deep Learning course is available.